 And, with Oxygen, as previously mentioned, you can’t have two editor windows open at the same time, even by different users, or content could get corrupted.
 Not good if multiple people are working on the site.

 I’ll keep an eye out for solutions to these issues, but for now, I would avoid using Oxygen when the site has multiple people working on it at the same time.

 So which is better?
 As you might guess, each builder excels in certain areas, so it depends on what is important to you.

-If you need a highly-customized site (i.e., custom CSS breakpoints or custom feeds and repeaters) and the ultimate in fast page loading speed, Oxygen might be best.
+If you need a highly-customized site (i.e., custom CSS breakpoints or custom feeds and repeaters), then Oxygen might be best.

 If fast development time is important, and your client is going to be editing the structure of the pages, then Divi might be best.

 When I first discovered some of the killer features of Oxygen, I thought it was going to totally replace Divi as my WordPress builder of choice.
 But, after making a few sites with it, I’m probably going to stick with Divi for most of my clients.